v1jaysundaram/my-portfolio/30DaySQLQueryChallenge/README.md

 - Read the problem statement.
 - Load the data.
 - Try solving it on your own.
-- Verify your solution with mine.
-- You can also check the video solutions by Thoufiq Mohammed on his [YouTube](https://www.youtube.com/watch?v=FRzbOb3jdLg&list=PLavw5C92dz9Hxz0YhttDniNgKejQlPoAn&index=1) channel.
+- Verify your solution with mine. _(You can also check the video solutions by Thoufiq Mohammed on his [YouTube](https://www.youtube.com/watch?v=FRzbOb3jdLg&list=PLavw5C92dz9Hxz0YhttDniNgKejQlPoAn&index=1) channel)_

 **Note:** The queries are written for MySQL Workbench.
 You might need to change the syntax if running on a different database.